 To become a system support administrator, at least a bachelor's degree in computer science, information systems, or a related field is typically required.
 Related experience is often required or preferred as well.
 The system support administrator also must stay up to date new products and technical advancements in the field.

 - Recognize and troubleshoot problems with server hardware and applications software.

 - Install, configure, maintain, and upgrade server operating systems and applications, for use in websites, data centers, enterprise resource planning, file sharing, etc.

 Common Career Paths for System Support Administrator (Computer)

 Though it's uncommon, some Computer System Support Administrators move into roles as Senior Systems Administrators, where pay is an average $78K per year.
 Windows Server System Administrators or Information Technology Managers are common next-step roles for Computer System Support Administrators moving up in their careers; annual pay for Windows Server System Administrators is $9K higher on average, and it's $26K higher for Information Technology Managers.

 Popular Skills for System Support Administrator (Computer)

-Survey takers working as Computer System Support Administrators report using a large range of professional skills.
-Most notably, skills in Microsoft Exchange, Windows NT / 2000 / XP Networking, Windows Operating System General Use, and Microsoft Word are correlated to pay that is above average.
+Computer System Support Administrators report using a deep pool of skills on the job.
+Most notably, skills in Microsoft Exchange, Windows Operating System General Use, Microsoft Word, and Windows NT / 2000 / XP Networking are correlated to pay that is above average.
 Those listing Help Desk / Desktop Support as a skill should be prepared for drastically lower pay.
 Linux and Microsoft Access also typically command lower compensation.
-The majority of those who know Microsoft Office also know Network Management / Administration and Microsoft Exchange.
+For most people, competency in Microsoft Office indicates knowledge of Network Management / Administration and Microsoft Exchange.